LuxoftAKutsan/sdl_evolution/proposals/nnnn-send_permissions_within_app_register.md

 Big amount of data should be transferred for policy update Cellular connection may be not stable and not permanent.

+Providing policies within app registration will reduce amount of communications with policy server, and do not require internet connection each time during app registration.

 ## Proposed solution
 The proposed solution allows to avoid mandatory Policy Table Update right after a new application registration.
 It will reduce amount of data that SDL will exchange with Policy Server.